pasaperez/elixir/README.md

 - Default CORS configuration (`WebConfig`)
 - Health/diagnostic endpoints (`SystemStatusController`)

-This module is designed as a library to accelerate the creation of microservices and modules with standard CRUD behavior.
+This module is designed as a library to speed up the creation of microservices and modules with standard CRUD behavior.
 It’s published as a JAR and integrated into Spring Boot applications.

 ## Stack and Dependencies